alnazer/wc-cbk/readme.md

 or
 From merchant’s WordPress admin
 1. Go to plugin section-> Add new
-2. Search for “Gateway for CBK Al-Tijari Knet on WooCommerce”
+2. Search for “Gateway for CBK Al-Tijari KNET”
 3. Click on Install Now
 4. Click on Activate